An ultimate guide to snowboarding for creative and tech people (and everyone else).

 Rocker snowboards have reversed camber profile and they float better in powder.
 Usually they are also easier to press when doing butter tricks.
 They are more forgiving so you are less likely to catch the edge on them, especially if you are a beginner.
 However, their edge hold is not as good as in camber boards.

 Flat snowboards are completely flat when lying on the ground.
-They can be used for variety of riding styles, often they are used for park riding.
+They can be used for a variety of riding styles, often they are used for park riding.

 Hybrid profiles combine camber and rocker in certain ways.
 For example, CamRock shown above uses camber under the feet for greater stability and pop and rocker at the nose and tail for more catch free ride and float in the powder.
 Another variation is RockCam with rocker between the feet and camber under the bindings.